onnx/tensorflow-onnx/README.md

 #### --load_op_libraries

 Some ops are not covered by the existing TensorFlow library.
 You can create a custom library following [Create an op](https://www.tensorflow.org/guide/create_op).
-Then use this parameter to load the comma-separated list of custom library paths, each library file usually ends with `.so`.
+Then use this parameter to load the comma-separated list of tensorflow plugin libraries before conversion, each library file usually ends with `.so`.

 #### --target